gh-mrmoore/DataAnalytics/README.md

 # Data Analytics

-Work on non-DataCamp data analytics will be saved here.
+Work from KU Data Analytics Boot Camp will be saved here.